kylejones200/psis_4700_applied_ai/webslides/weekdetail_Tokens-and-Tokenization.md

 ## Summary

-Tokens are how language becomes math.
+Tokens are how language becomes math
-Tokenization defines model cost, speed, and capacity.
+Tokenization defines model cost, speed, and capacity
 Every AI task begins here

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.